Sketchplanations

 Dunbar’s number: 150

-Dunbar's number: a person can't remember the name of the one person outside their circles of closer friends, super family, clan and tribe behind them
+What is Dunbar's number example explained: a person can't remember the name of the one person outside their circles of closer friends, super family, clan and tribe behind them

-The 150, with some variance, seems to be around the limit for the number of people we can keep track of and reasonably call part of our social network and maintain as a cohesive group.
-Partly perhaps due to limits of our memories and also to the effort it takes to maintain the relationships.
+The 150, with some variance, seems to be around the limit for the number of people we can keep track of, reasonably call part of our social network, and maintain as a cohesive group.
+This may be partly due to the limits of our memories and the effort it takes to maintain relationships.

 There are many instances of the ~150 in action, for example, in challenges of transitioning companies as you exceed 150 employees while maintaining cohesiveness, the size of Neolithic farming communities and the basic unit size of Roman armies.